Subshifts of Finite Type with a Hole: Full shift with union of two cylinders as hole

 Note that $\lambda_2p_1(\lambda_2)=\lambda_2^3-(q-1)\lambda_2^2-(q-2)\lambda_2=\lambda_2^2-q\lambda_2+1 <0$, since $\lambda_2(\lambda_2^2-q\lambda_2+1)=1-\lambda_2<0$.
 Hence $p_1(\lambda_2)<0$ which implies $\lambda_2<\lambda_1$.
 Similarly $p_3(\lambda_2)>0$ implies $\lambda_3<\lambda_2$, and $p_3(\lambda_4)<0$ implies $\lambda_4<\lambda_3$, for $q\ge 3$.
 Thus we have the required result using Corollary~\ref{cor:e_rate}. \end{proof}

-Next we prove a series of lemmas required to obtain the main result Theorem~\ref{thm:esc_r_2} which relates the escape rate and the rational function $r(z)$ when hole corresponds to a collection of two words of identical length.
-Let us first fix a few notations.
-Let $u,w$ be two distinct words both of length $p\ge 2$ with symbols from $\Sigma=\{0,1,\dots,q-1\}$, and let $\G=\{u,w\}$.
+Next we prove a series of lemmas required to obtain the main result Theorem~\ref{thm:esc_r_2}, which relates the escape rate and the rational function $r(z)$ when a hole corresponds to a collection of two words of identical length.
+Let us first some few notations.
+Let $u,w$ be two distinct words both of length $p\ge 2$ with symbols from $\Sigma=\{0,1,\ldots,q-1\}$, and let $\G=\{u,w\}$.
 Define